Irtiza90/ReChat/README.md

 ## ReChat

-ReChat - RealTime Chat Application built with React & Laravel
+ReChat - RealTime Chat Application built with React & FastApi

 ### How to Setup